 Missouri Western State University offers a certificate program with a major in Legal Assistant and in Health Information Technology.
-To earn the certificate, students must complete a minimum of 30 credits with a minimum CGPA of 2.0 (C average).
+To earn the certificate, students must complete a minimum of 30 credits with a minimum overall GPA of 2.0 (Caverage).
 Specific course requirements are listed under the department administering the program.

-General Requirements for One-Year Certificate Programs A student must:
+General Requirements for One-Year Certificate Programs

+A student must:

-- Complete the required courses for the certificate program; - Earn a cumulative grade-point average of at least 2.0; - Earn 9 of the last 15 credits of the certificate program at MWSU (the major department must approve any transfer credits); and - Earn a cumulative GPA of at least 2.0 in those courses needed to satisfy the requirements of the selected major.
+- Complete the required courses for the certificate program; - Earn an overall grade-point average of at least 2.0; - Earn 9 of the last 15 credits of the certificate program at MWSU (the major department must approve any transfer credits); and - Earn an overall GPA of at least 2.0 in those courses needed to satisfy the requirements of the selected major.